If you already use Facebook, but sometimes find it confusing or think you could get more out of it if only someone showed you exactly how…

 How much does it cost?

-If you use Facebook, I think you’ll get more out of it and find it less frustrating (and be at less risk of your private information being stolen) with this book.
+If you use Facebook, Messenger, WhatsApp, Twitter or any of the other apps we’ve covered, I think you’ll get more out of them and find them less frustrating (and be at less risk of your private information being stolen) with these books.
 And if you are thinking of using Facebook, you’ll save a lot of time and frustration.
 So how much does it cost?

 Well, each book is just £12.97 (and there’s a p&p charge of £2.99 however many books you buy).
 You’d struggle to even get much of a pub lunch for that nowadays!